Authentic Lessons for 21st Century Learning

 10 Minute(s)

 Transition to the next activity and move to slide 14.
 Introduce the next strategy, Fishbone, and use slide 14 to explain the following information regarding the purpose of the strategy.
-This strategy is designed to encourage critical thinking by serving as a brainstorming or organizational tool, and also helps guide students to examine the causes of a particular effect or outcome.
+This strategy is designed to encourage critical thinking by serving as a brainstorming or organizational tool.
+It also helps guide students to examine the causes of a particular effect or outcome.

 Have participants turn to page 4 of the Document Packet Set, labeled Fishbone Diagram with a sample diagram for participants to follow along as you explain the strategy.
 The instruction for participants can be found on slide 14 for you to remain on this slide as you explain how to use this strategy.